Ciel-et-Terre-International/Wind-Data-v1/docs/METHODOLOGY.md

 - Open-Meteo definition of gust is model-dependent.
 - Extreme value fits require ≥ 10 AMS points for stability.

-WindDatas reports these limitations in logs and documentation.
+Wind Data reports these limitations in logs and documentation.

 -------------------------------------------------------------------------------
 7. Summary of the Scientific Pipeline